burcukolcak/burcukolcak.github.io/_pages/research.md

 * Kolcak, B. and McCabe, K.T., 2021.
 Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy. <i> Journal of Elections, Public Opinion and Parties, 31 (sup1) </i>, pp.167-179.

 ### Working Papers
 *  Burcu Kolcak and Katherine T. McCabe.
-“Perceptions of Government Interventions in Protests”
+“Public Perception of Law Enforcement Response to the 2020 George Floyd Protests”
 * Michael  R. Kenwick,  Burcu  Kolcak,  and  Sumin  Lee.
 “The  Civil – Military Divide in Congressional Speech”

 ### In Progress